Bergen Law Faculty

 Understand the social, economical and historical background of the Chinese legal system;

 - Understand the functioning of Chinese governmental authorities, especially governments and courts on different levels;

-- Analyse and make use of the legal framework in the business cooperation with Chinese partners according to Chinese law;
+- Analyze and make use of the legal framework in the business cooperation with Chinese partners according to Chinese law;

-- Indentify and make use of the legal procedural in the application of Chinese law;
+- Identify and make use of the legal procedural in the application of Chinese law;

 - Have the basic knowledge for conducting a comparative study between European law and Chinese law.

 Have a basic knowledge of intercultural understanding and communication skills.